lue-bird/elm-state-interface/README.md

 Web.Window.sizeRequest : Interface { width : Int, height : Int }
 Web.Window.resizeListen : Interface { width : Int, height : Int }
 ```
-"-Listen" is equivalent to elms subscription, "-Request" is roughly like command/task.
+"-Listen" is equivalent to subscription in The Elm Architecture, "-Request" is roughly like command/task.
 So trying to keep your window size state updated using
 ```elm
 Web.Window.sizeRequest